lucassbaltzell/BinauralModeling/README.md

 The functions "genBEZpsth.m" and"genBEZpsth_stochasic.m" generate spike train outputs from the BEZ auditory nerve model with modified IHC filter

+Some functions in the MiscFunctions repository may be necessary to run the functions in this toolbox, so clone these functions and add to your matlab path

 # modeling ITD sensitivity
 The function "simITDthresholds.m" simulates ITD thresholds for a given stimulus type (e.g. pure tone, narrowband noise), a given model type ('MSO' vs 'LSO'), and a given set of stimulus parameters.
 ITD sensitivity is simulated using a pipeline modeled after Moncada-Torres et al. (2018).